rappz/gobot/README.md

 # Chrisbot

-A Discord bot built for a friends' server.
-It’s built to **punish Chris** in particular, but anyone can be punished or absolved.
+A Discord bot built for Ratlantis.
+It's build to **Punish Chris** in particular, but anyone can be punished or absolved.

 ## Features